Judge accuses nightclub bouncers of being ‘out of control’

 Bouncers who ejected a woman and her boyfriend from a nightclub were out of control and acting as though they were taking part in some form of blood sport, a judge has said.

-He heard that Ms Hawthorn, of Ashton Drive, Asthonbroc, Swords, Co Dublin, and her now former boyfriend, Andrew Lynch, had been violently expelled from the nightclub at Airside, Swords.
+He heard that Ms Hawthorn (39), of Ashton Drive, Asthonbroc, Swords, Co Dublin, and her now former boyfriend, Andrew Lynch, had been violently expelled from the nightclub at Airside, Swords.

 Judge Groarke said she had been grabbed in a bear hug by Viktor Rybakob and taken to the entrance where she had been thrown through the air by another unidentified bouncer.
 He awarded the woman €25,000 damages.